emresen20/AlarmApp/README.md

-i created AlarmApp with using Notifee
+i created AlarmApp with using React Native

+and using Notifee

 Notifee notification